lecovi/gitssues/README.md

 - [ ] Create Webhook for Jira when comment on an issue
 - [ ] Create Webhook for Jira when issue is updated
 - [ ] Create Webhook for Jira when transition is applied to an issue
-- [x] Create GitHub integration
+- [x] Create Server endpoint for GitHub
-- [ ] Create GitHub Webhook
+- [x] Create GitHub Webhook
-- [ ] Create Server endpoints for Jira and GitHub
+- [ ] Create Server endpoints for Jira
+- [ ] Add Support for Markdown-Atlassian Document Format convertion

 ### Jira Docs